toptal/granite/docs/index.md

 ### Attributes

 The next step is defining action attributes.
-There are several types of them and they are provided by `active_data` gem:
+There are several types of them and they are provided by `granite-form` gem:

 ```ruby
 class Action < Granite::Action